Karthick2507/CheckPoint/README.md

 I don't mind at all if you use my username/token to submit presto queries like shown below.
 If you want to use your own username/token, please follow this wiki guide https://freewheel.atlassian.net/wiki/spaces/DDEU2/pages/528557481/Presto+Gateway+Userguide#Geta-a-token-with-LDAP-account to get a token.
 Please note token will be expired in 30 days, and you will have to re-apply it following the steps in the above link.

+You need to connect to VPN in order to submit queries to production Presto server.

 ```bash
 python bcv_analyzer.py \
   --host presto-gateway.presto.fw1.aws.fwmrm.net:8080 \